Creating an Amazon RDS logical replica for PostgreSQL in Managed Service for PostgreSQL

 DROP SUBSCRIPTION s_data_migration; -

-Transfer the load to the target cluster.
+Switch the workload to the target cluster.